How to Tame Aggressive Rooster Behavior

 In the rooster world, he who runs away, walks away, or hides is the loser, these are his acts of surrender.
 I want to warn you: Never introduce a second rooster to a flock that already has one.
 They will most always fight to the death or until you can intervene.

 Teaching your aggressive rooster you don’t want his job, but you are the boss of him is the goal.
 When the rooster attacks by charging you, raise your arms and move them around, I flap mine.
 This makes you look fierce and even larger to him.
 Take a few steps or even run toward him.
 DO NOT walk away from him or turn your back to him until he has surrendered to you.
 The process may take a little while, but be patient.

 Be prepared to stand and stare at him, but don’t walk away.
 You may even have to chase him.
 You’ll know when he submits to you by his behaviors.
-He may start pecking the ground, avoiding eye contact with you by looking around or even walk away.
+He may start pecking the ground, avoiding eye contact with you by looking around, or even walking away.
 Once you see these behaviors you can walk away and join your other backyard chickens.

 Depending on the level of his aggression, age, and breed, you may have to repeat the challenge several times until he stops challenging you.
 You may have a rooster who’s learned to use his spurs.
-In this case, you may have to strike him with your boot, bucket, or a branch.
-We’ve only had one rooster we had to do this with in 30+ years.
+In this case, you may have to strike him with your boot, bucket, or branch.
+We’ve only had one rooster we had to do this within 30+ years.

 Protecting Yourself From A Rooster Attack

 Until your aggressive rooster is tame, you should keep yourself safe.
 Even if he hasn’t hurt you, just being prepared will relax you and make your energy more confident.
 When you’re out, wearing knee-high rubber boots will help protect your legs.
 I also keep the handle of an old post hole digger in the tongue of the chicken tractor.
 It’s handy for snakes, roosters, or anything like that.
 I must say that I haven’t used it for a rooster attack in years.